 During business hours or when representing Bourbonnais Township Park District, you are expected to present a clean, neat, and tasteful appearance.
-You should dress and groom yourself according to the requirements of your position and accepted social standards.
+You should dress and groom yourself according to the requirements of your position.
 This is particularly true if your job involves dealing with patrons or visitors in person.